xicuai/learngit/readme.txt

-Git is a version control system
+The first time learn git
-Git is a free software
+The Git is free

-this is master1